braver/programmingfonts/blog.md

 A classic, designed for typewriter font, that's still great for reading and writing.
 It's a complete set of regular, bold and oblique, 253 glyphs in each.
 It doesn't have a distinct zero, but it's a wonderful retro typeface none-the-less.

-retro, 1956, sans, commercial, writing
+retro, 1956, sans, commercial, writing, professional

 By Roger Roberson in 1956
 https://en.wikipedia.org/wiki/Letter_Gothic